OpenSourceEconomics/econ-project-templates/docs/source/guides_explanations/hooks.rst

 - `pyupgrade <https://github.com/asottile/pyupgrade>`_: Converts Python code to make use of newer syntax.
 - `pretty-format-json <https://github.com/pre-commit/pre-commit-hooks>`_: Reformats your json files to be more readable.
 - `trailing-whitespace <https://github.com/pre-commit/pre-commit-hooks>`_: Removes trailing whitespaces in all your text files.
-- `black <https://github.com/ambv/black>`_: Runs the python code formatter black on all your comitted python files.
+- `black <https://github.com/ambv/black>`_: Runs the python code formatter black on all your committed python files.
    ..
      comment:: What does that mean?
 - `blacken-docs <https://github.com/asottile/blacken-docs>`_: Formats python code (according to black's formatting style) that occurs within documentation files.